Generic Properties of Koopman Eigenfunctions for Stable Fixed Points and Periodic Orbits: Introduction

 In analyzing the theoretical properties of any algorithm for computing some quantity, it is desirable to know whether the computation is well-posed \citep{hadamard1902problemes}, and in particular whether the quantity in question \emph{exists} and is \emph{uniquely determined}.
 An existence and uniqueness theory for isostables, isostable coordinates, and more general Koopman eigenfunctions is thus desirable.
 In the context of attracting equilibria and limit cycles, some existence results can be obtained by invoking Hartman-Grobman type linearization theorems \citep{lan2013linearization,kvalheim2018global}.
-On the other hand, it seems that uniqueness was less well understood, with an exception for the case of analytic dynamics having a nonresonant linearization \citep{mauroy2013isostables, mezic2019spectrum}.
+On the other hand, it seems that uniqueness was less well understood, with an exception for the case of analytic eigenfunctions for analytic dynamical systems having a nonresonant linearization \citep{mauroy2013isostables, mezic2019spectrum}.

-Our recent work \citep{kvalheim2019existence} filled some of the gap by establishing existence and uniqueness results for $\CLKA$ linearizing semiconjugacies for $\Cont^1$ dynamical systems, of which Koopman eigenfunctions are a special case.
-In particular, we obtained uniqueness results for $\CLKA$ Koopman eigenfunctions; we also obtained $\CLKA$ existence results that, to the best of our knowledge, are stronger than those appearing elsewhere in the literature.\footnote{ The assumption of \emph{global} asymptotic stability is merely for convenience, since every locally asymptotically stable set is globally asymptotically stable for the dynamics restricted to its basin of attraction. } Our result was particularly strong for the case $k = \infty$: the $\Cont^\infty$ eigenfunctions admit a complete classification for $\Cont^\infty$ dynamical systems satisfying a nondegeneracy condition.
+Our recent work \citep{kvalheim2019existence} filled much of the gap by establishing existence and uniqueness results for $\CLKA$ linearizing semiconjugacies for $\Cont^1$ dynamical systems, of which Koopman eigenfunctions are a special case.
+In particular, we obtained uniqueness results for $\Cont^k$ Koopman eigenfunctions; we also obtained $\Cont^k$ existence results that, to the best of our knowledge, are stronger than those appearing elsewhere in the literature for $2\leq k \leq \infty$.
+We obtained a particularly strong result for the case $k = \infty$: the $\Cont^\infty$ eigenfunctions admit a complete classification for $\Cont^\infty$ dynamical systems satisfying a nondegeneracy condition.
 The conclusion of this classification result yields much information about the eigenfunctions, so one would naturally like to understand how often its hypotheses hold.

-The contribution of the present work is to show that the classification, existence, and uniqueness results for $\Cont^\infty$ eigenfunctions in \cite{kvalheim2019existence} in fact hold for ``almost all'' $\Cont^\infty$ vector fields having a globally asymptotically stable equilibrium or periodic orbit, in both topological and measure-theoretic senses described in \S\ref{sec:generic}.
+The contribution of the present work is to show that the classification, existence, and uniqueness results for $\Cont^\infty$ eigenfunctions in \cite{kvalheim2019existence} in fact hold for ``typical'' $\Cont^\infty$ vector fields having an asymptotically stable equilibrium or periodic orbit with a fixed basin of attraction, where ``typical'' means for sets of $\Cont^\infty$ vector fields which are open and dense in suitable topologies.

 The remainder of the paper is organized as follows.
 In \S \ref{sec:generic} we prove our main result, Theorem \ref{th:main-thm}, after some preliminary definitions and lemmas.
 In \S\ref{sec:old-results} we discuss the implications of Theorem \ref{th:main-thm} for the results of \cite{kvalheim2019existence} relevant to Koopman eigenfunctions.
 Finally, Appendix \ref{app:polynomial} contains background on symmetric polynomials for the convenience of the reader.